ui3TD/baberu/README.md

-# Baberu: Automated Subtitle Generation and Processing Pipeline
+# baberu: Automated Subtitle Generation and Processing Pipeline

 This is a hobbyist project.
 No contributions will be accepted.
 Code is subject to change without notice.

 ## Overview

-Baberu is a command-line utility for automating subtitle generation, refinement, and translation.
+"baberu" is a command-line utility for automating subtitle generation, refinement, and translation.
 It processes media URLs, local video/audio files, or existing transcripts/subtitles through a configurable pipeline.
 Using external APIs like ElevenLabs and Google Gemini, it produces refined subtitles, typically in `.ass` format, handling steps from download and transcription to timing correction and translation.

 ## Features